JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 ### Restoring database only

-When restoring the database but preserving the more recent TeamCity Data directory, it is important to make sure the data is consistent:
+When restoring the database but preserving the more recent TeamCity Data Directory, it is important to make sure the data is consistent:
 * \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/system\/pluginData (_supplementary data_) should be restored as well to be consistent with the data stored in the database
 * \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/system\/caches should be cleared before the server start